Benefit claim and calculator

-This means the Council won't be paying most new claims for housing benefit from 3 October.
+This means the Council will no be paying most new claims for housing benefit.
 If you’re on a low income and need help with your rent, you should claim universal credit from the DWP.

 If you’re already claiming housing benefit, your housing benefit will not be affected unless your circumstances change.

 People who can still claim housing benefit

 - pensioners (people who are over state pension credit age), must still claim housing benefit.
 For couples, both individuals must be over pension credit age

 You will need to claim housing benefit and universal credit if you’re living in: